diseasemodeling/COVID19/README.md

       (The simulation model is built in Python, if you run it in Google Colab you do not have to install any software)

 2. In Colab click on 'Runtime-->Run all'
+      Follow instructions given by model to enter the decisons you would like to evaluate for
+      - Reduction in contacts
+      - Contact tracing and testing capacity
+      - Universal testing capacity